charlesjin/value-iteration-acrobot/README.md

 ### Acrobot

-The acrobot tends to fall over even when initialized to the upright
+The acrobot tends to fall over even when initialized to the upright.

 ![](assets/acrobot/falling_over.gif)

-Using a (40x40x40x40) geometric mesh solves this problem
+Using a (40x40x40x40) geometric mesh solves this problem.
+The dimensions of the state space correspond to (theta1, theta2, dtheta1, dtheta2).

 ![](assets/acrobot/geom_balancing.gif)